Sûreté du Québec: Equipment

-The standard-issue weapon of the SQ is the Glock pistol, loaded in 9×19mm Parabellum caliber.
-Various models have been adopted, such as the standard Glock 17 Gen 3, compact Glock 19, and sub-compact Glock 26.
-Tactical officers used the C8CQB Close Quarter Battle combat rifle, a variant of the Colt Canada C8 rifle.
+The standard-issue weapon of the SQ are the Glock series of pistols, specifically the ones chambered in 9×19mm Parabellum.
+Various models have been adopted, such as the usual Glock 17 Gen 3, the compact Glock 19, and sub-compact Glock 26.
+Tactical officers have used the C8CQB rifle, a variant of the Colt Canada C8 rifle.

-Prior to the Glock pistols, officers carried .357 Magnum revolvers, which were replaced with the Glock 17 in 2001.
+Prior to introduction of Glock pistols, officers carried .357 Magnum revolvers.
+These were replaced with the Glock 17 in 2001.

 Licence Plate Recognition System

 The SQ has been using the LPRS systems since 2009.
 The objective of the LPRS is to make the streets and highways safer by removing vehicles not authorized to be on the road.
 The hotlist plate database can consist of the following types: